Genivia/ugrep/README.md

             specified, outputs directories in a tree-like format.
     -R, --dereference-recursive
             Recursively read all files under each directory.
-Follow all symbolic links to directories, unlike -r.
-See also option --sort.
+Follow all symbolic links to files and directories, unlike -r.
     -r, --recursive
-            Recursively read all files under each directory, following symbolic links to files but not to directories.
+            Recursively read all files under each directory, following symbolic links only if they are on the command line.
 Note that when no FILE arguments are specified and input is read from a terminal, recursive searches are performed as if -r is specified.
-See also option --sort.
+    -S, --dereference-files
+            When -r is specified, symbolic links to files are followed, but not to directories.
+The default is not to follow symbolic links.
     --depth=[MIN,][MAX], -1, -2, -3, ... -9, --10, --11, --12, ...
             Restrict recursive searches from MIN to MAX directory levels deep, where -1 (--depth=1) searches the specified path without recursing